Skip to main content

 The basic condition for granting accreditation is a functioning system of quality assurance and internal evaluation of quality.
 In case a higher education institution applies for the institutional accreditation or accreditation of a study programme , the Higher Education Act further obliges it to elaborate the so called self-evaluating report, which encompasses educational area/areas for which the institution applies for accreditation of given study programme.
 The report describes and evaluates the fulfilment of the requirements under the relevant standards for accreditation.

-Every year, all higher education institutions have to prepare an annual report on its activities, submit it to the Ministry of Education and publish it.
-A public higher education institution (and private provided it received subsidy on its activities) also has to submit an annual economic report.
-The date and the form is set by the Minister of Education.
-The framework structure of an annual report on activities of a higher education institution is available (in Czech) at the website of the Ministry as well as the instruction for processing the annual economic report (in Czech).
-In the case of a public higher education institution, both reports are approved by the Academic Senate and then discussed by the Board of Trustees.
+Every year, all higher education institutions have to prepare an annual report on its activities, submit it to the Ministry of Education, Youth and Sports.
+Public and private higher education institution submit it to the Ministry of Education, Police Academy to the Ministry of the Interior and University of Defence to the Ministry of Defence and subsequently they publish it in the public section of their website.
+A public and state higher education institutions (and private provided it received subsidy from the state budget) also have to submit an annual economic report.
+The date and the form of publication is set and published in the public section of its website by the Ministry of Education for public and private higher education institution.
+The Ministry of the Interior and the Ministry of Defence follow a similar procedure for state higher education institutions they have established.
+The framework structure of an annual report on activities of a higher education institution is available (in Czech) at the website of the Ministry of Education as well as the instruction for processing the annual economic report (in Czech).
+In the case of a public or state higher education institution, both reports submitted by the rector (in the case of an annual report on activities, after prior discussion of the draft by the scientific council or artistic board or academic board of the higher education institution) are approved by the Academic Senate of the higher education institution; in case of public higher education institution it is then discussed by the Board of Trustees.

 The annual report on HEI's activities comprises:

-• a survey of activities in a calendar year
+• a survey of activities perfomed in a calendar year

 • the general outcomes of evaluation of its activities